Welcome to The Body.

 What is new?

-Above is video of a 90-minute discussion entitled "Art of the Score" between Carter Burwell, Alex Baldwin, Ethan Coen, Joel Coen and neuroscientist Aniruddh Patel, sponsored by the World Science Festival and the New York Philharmonic.
+Above is video of a 90-minute discussion entitled "Art of the Score" between Carter Burwell, Alec Baldwin, Ethan Coen, Joel Coen and neuroscientist Aniruddh Patel, sponsored by the World Science Festival and the New York Philharmonic.

 Radio Burwell plays a random playlist of Burwell compositions.
 The current playlist includes about a dozen pieces that aren't available anywhere else, such as live performances.